 - Have the expertise to stop crime before it happens

 - Can bring community members, police departments, and government officials together

-View the 2019 Yearly Crime Report.
+View the 2019 Yearly Crime Report (DOCX).
 The numbers in the report are from January 1 to December 31, comparing 2018 to 2019 numbers.

 Most burglaries from motor vehicles are valuables left in plain sight in UNLOCKED cars.
 Burglars don't make too much noise by breaking windows anymore, they simply pull on door handles and enter silently.
 Here are some quick and very easy tips to help deter these types of burglaries:

-- Take out all valuables or at least put them under the seat before you get home; and
+- Take out all valuables or at least put them under the seat before you get home

-- Install/Turn on exterior lighting near the driveway.
+- Install and turn on exterior lighting near the driveway